-of Birmingham, I was educated in the public schools Indiana; ವಾಡೆ Mt.
-Alabama: Evansville, Lebanon, Pennsylvania.
-I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration decree.
+I was educated in the public schools of Birmingham, Lebanon, Evansville, Indiana; מתב Mt.
+Alabama; Pennsylvania.
+I was graduated in June, 1962 from the Georgia Institute of Technology with a Bachelor of Science degree in Industrial Management, and from the University of South Florida in March, 1971 with a Master of Business Administration degree.
 I am a Certified Public Accountant licensed to practice in Florida and a member of the American Institute of CPAs, the Florida Institute of CPAs, and the National Association of Accountants.
-I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting,

-.
-Credit, General Accounting and Budget Departments over the 1 past 23 years.
-I became Assistant Controller in 1974, 2 Controller in 1981, and I was elected to my present 3 position as Assistant Vice President in April, 1984. present responsibilities include coordination 5 accounting and regulatory matters before this Commission 6 (FPSC) and the Federal Energy Regulatory Commission 7 (FERC).
-I have presented testimony before this Commission 8 9 in other proceedings.
+I joined Tampa Electric Company in July, 1962 and I have served in various capacities in the Personnel, Customer Accounting, Credit, General Accounting and Budget Departments over the past 23 years.
+I became Assistant Controller in 1974, Controller in 1981, and I was elected to my present position as Assistant Vice President in April, 1984.
+My present responsibilities include coordination of accounting and regulatory matters before this Commission (FPSC) and the Federal Energy Regulatory Commission (FERC).
+I have presented testimony before this Commission in other proceedings.

-What is the purpose of your testimony?
+11 Q. What is the purpose of your testimony?

-The purpose of my testimony is to respond to various areas 13 A. company concern regarding znā of Commission confidentiality of certain fuel cost information supplied to the Commission.
-I intend to demonstrate why some of the data which is supplied in regular monthly reports on fuel costs to this Commission should be excluded from public disclosure as being "proprietary confidential defined by Section 366.093, business information" as Florida Statutes.
+The purpose of my testimony is to respond to various areas 13 A. company concern regarding of Commission 14 and the confidentiality of certain fuel cost information supplied 15 I intend to demonstrate why some of to the Commission.
+16 the data which is supplied in regular monthly reports on 17 fuel costs to this Commission should be excluded from 18 public disclosure as being "proprietary confidential 19 business information" as defined by Section 366.093, 20 Florida Statutes.
+21

-Does Tampa Electric object to providing the Commission 23 | Qdetailing all purchases fuel. with 2 report 24 transportation and fuel handling services?
-25
+23 Q. Does Tampa Electric object to providing the Commission 24 with a report detailing all purchases of fuel, 25 transportation and fuel handling services?

-Tampa Electric does not object to continuing 1 A. No. furnish to the Commission the information it needs review company expenditures for fuel, transportation and fuel handling services.
-However, as will describe I it is clearly in the best interests ratepayers and the company for this Commission to continue certain of this information submitted "Specified Confidential."
+Tampa Electric does not object to continuing No. furnish to the Commission the information it needs to review company expenditures for fuel, transportation and fuel handling services.
+However, as Ι will describe is clearly in the best interests later. it ratepavers and the company for this Commission to continue οf this information submitted treat certain "Specified Confidential."